 A Workplace Assessor is responsible for supporting, guiding and assessing students through their vocational qualification.
 As an Assessor, you will collect various pieces of evidence from your students to ensure that they have all the requirements to pass the course.

 July 28, 2020

-The main benefits of being an assessor is the flexibility that comes with the role.
+The main benefit of being an assessor is the flexibility that comes with the role.
 Some Assessors work on a part-time basis alongside their existing job.
-Others dip in and out of assessing, taking temporary contracts as and when they have capacity, whilst some do go into full time assessing roles.
+Others dip in and out of assessing, taking temporary contracts as and when they have the capacity, whilst some do go into full-time assessing roles.

 The attributes required can vary, but generally speaking, you will need:

 As well as the above, you will also need to complete a level 3 qualification in assessing.

 If you’d like to become an Assessor, why not check out our training partner CQS’ website for a range of Level 3 assessing qualifications.
 Once qualified, get back in touch and we’ll help you find your ideal assessing role.